 The Institutional Review Board at Penn State consists of independent committees established to protect the rights and welfare of human subjects involved in research at the University.

-The Human Subjects Protection Office administers the institutional program to protect research subjects, provides administrative support to the IRB and assists faculty/staff with the requirements to meet ethical and regulatory standards for human research.
+The Human Research Protection Program administers the institutional program to protect research subjects, provides administrative support to the IRB and assists faculty/staff with the requirements to meet ethical and regulatory standards for human research.

 Special Populations Liaisons